jhtullis/Nucleus_Crop/README.md

 ![next_steps](https://github.com/user-attachments/assets/1fb6cf26-e693-4714-b0e5-f51a80742043)

-> Currently, a 1 represents a pixel which in the original image has a 'green' value greater than 210.
+> A binary mask, silhouetting regions of interest in the color image above

+Currently, a 1 represents a pixel which in the original image has a 'green' value greater than 210.
 There are better ways to create the binary mask I have considered, including using color spaces to increase the consistency and precision with which the nuclear coloration can be identified, and training a classifier using test images to identify the pixels that correspond to nuclei, so far I haven't had the time to implement these.

 The binary mask generation process isn't perfect, so a single cell may result in many fragmented pieces of the cell (a broken silhouette).
 Depending on the image, the fragmentation can be pretty extreme.